flyteorg/flyte/rsts/getting_started/first_run.rst

 Start a Local Flyte Backend
 ###########################

-.. rubric:: Estimated time to complete: 2 minutes.
+.. rubric:: Estimated time: 2 minutes

 Flyte enables scalable, reproducible and reliable orchestration of massively large workflows.
 To get a sense of the product, a minimalist version of the Flyte system is packaged into a Docker image.